kubernetes/enhancements/keps/sig-release/2572-release-cadence/README.md

 #### Collecting data

-After this KEP is in place, SIG Release will follow up with a survey to collect feedback about the new release cadence.
+After this KEP is in place and the first three minor (`1.x.0`) versions have been released, SIG Release will follow up with a survey to collect feedback about the new release cadence.

 #### Creating a policy